LangLoffelLako/TF_simulator_tensorflow/README.md

 To use this project:
 1. Run the `dataset_pre_processing.ipynb` to prepare your dataset.
-2. Execute `tokenizer.ipynb` to create a tokenizer from the vocab data.
+2. Execute `tokenizer.ipynb` to create a tokenizer from the vocab.txt data.
 3. Run the `model_genrator_trainer.ipynb` for the transformer architecture implementation and training.

 ## Publication

-This project will be published in an Information Systems journal.
+This project will be published in an Information Systems journal once it is done.
 The details for the publication will be updated here once it is published.

 ## License